 Instead of concentrating on the negatives, frame ideas in positive words.
 Instead of assigning blame, approach a sexual issue as a problem to be tackled jointly.
 The positivity will help maintain a positive environment in the bedroom and outside of it.

-By faking your feelings, you may believe you are protecting your partner’s emotions, but you are going down a dangerous path.
+You may believe you are protecting your partner’s emotions by faking your feelings, but you are going down a dangerous path.
 As tough as discussing any sexual issue is, the difficulty level skyrockets when you bury the subject behind years of lies, pain, and hatred.